jezzsantos/automate.plugin-rider/CONTRIBUTING.md

 There is no suggestion or contribution that you could make that would be too minor or meaningless.

-We are all human and we all make mistakes every day, so even minor typos and corrections to any part of this product are always more than welcome.
+We are all human, and we all make mistakes every day, so even minor typos and corrections to any part of this product are always more than welcome.

 Improving the clarity of the code and of the documentation is very welcome and super important.
 No one person can get